celery/celery/docs/userguide/canvas.rst

                 task_id, result.result, result.traceback), file=fh)

-To make it even easier to link tasks together there is a special subtask called :class:`~celery.chain` that lets you chain tasks together:
+To make it even easier to link tasks together there is a special signature called :class:`~celery.chain` that lets you chain tasks together:

 .. code-block:: python